 Sample Edit 1

-Collaborative Out-of-Class Learning, firstly introduced by David Koonts in 1970s, have developed into one of todays most respected teaching theories.
-Bandura (1977)'s theory of social learning provide a theoretical basis for Collaborative Out-of-Class Learning and describes how learn from another through imitation and indirect experience.
-Collaborative Learning (CL) is a situation in which or more people learn or attempt to learn something together .
-The key value of the definition is "two or more", "learning something"; and "together"(Dillenbourg, 1999).
-Collaborative Out-of-Class Learning have been wide used in teaching process of various subjects, according to characteristics of varios disciplines and courses, showing a different model.
-With the rise of the concept of "lifelong education", learning is just longer limited to the classroom, but at any time can occur.
-So Collaborative Out-of-Class Learning becomes more and more important.
-But, under the current situation of higher education in China, large class sizes and teaching load; many questions remained unresolved on providing high-quality response and evaluating the individual's performance in the context of Collaborative Out-of-Class Learning.
-Also, previous studies stress that peer and self assessment can have benefits to students such as improving critical thinking skills, having a higher responsibility for their own learning improvement in motivation and having the chance to learn from peers facing the same problem.
+Collaborative out-of-class learning, which was first introduced by David Koonts in the 1970s, has developed into one of the most respected teaching theories of today.
+Bandura’s (1977) social learning theory provides the theoretical basis for collaborative out-of-class learning and describes how individuals learn from one another through imitation and indirect experience.
+Collaborative learning (CL) occurs when two or more people learn or attempt to learn something together .
+The key terms in this definition are “two or more,” “learn something,” and “together” (Dillenbourg, 1999).
+Collaborative out-of-class learning has been widely used in the teaching of various subjects; it adopts different models, depending on the characteristics of the disciplines and courses involved.
+With the rise of the concept of lifelong education, learning is no longer limited to the classroom; instead, it can occur anytime and anywhere.
+Collaborative out-of-class learning has therefore become increasingly important.
+However, in the current situation of higher education in China, which is characterized by large class sizes and heavy teaching workloads, many questions remain regarding the provision of high-quality education and students’ performance evaluations in the context of collaborative out-of-class learning.
+Previous studies emphasize that peer and self-assessment can benefit students by helping them improve their critical thinking skills, assume greater responsibility for their own learning, increase their motivation, and learn from peers who are experiencing similar problems.

 Sample Edit 2

-Soil moisture is a key factor affecting the climate system.
-The change of spatial and temporal characteristics of the soil moisture has a great influence on calculated evaporation and runoff as well as surface energy partition into latent and sensible heats.
-Researches using general circulation models (GCMs), incorporating land-surface parameterization, have shown that strong feedback exists between the soil moisture anomalies and climate.
-Soil moisture simulation could be very useful in hydrology, meteorology, climatology and agriculture.
+Soil moisture is a key factor that affects the climate system.
+Changes in the spatial and temporal characteristics of soil moisture significantly influence the calculated evaporation and runoff, as well as the surface energy partitioned into latent and sensible heat.
+Research using general circulation models (GCMs), which incorporate land surface parameterization, has shown that there is strong feedback between soil moisture anomalies and climate.
+Soil moisture simulations could be highly useful in the fields of hydrology, meteorology, climatology, and agriculture.

 Sample Edit 3

-Cylindrical shell with sealing teeth is a kind of cylindrical structures widely applied in engineering, for example, in advanced gas turbines, high-powered aircraft jet engines, high-speed centrifugal separators, etc. [1].
-Vibration problem is one of the most significant contents in analyzing the cylindrical shell structure [2].
-But the experimental tests of the actual structure are costly and time consuming.
-Consequently, a dynamic similarity scaled down model is used to predict the behavior of the prototype.
-However, due to the lack of availability of materials, or unavailability of specified dimension of members, it become necessary to adopt two or more different length scales and this leads to distortion of geometry.
+A cylindrical shell with sealing teeth is a type of structure widely applied in engineering, such as in advanced gas turbines, high-powered aircraft jet engines, and high-speed centrifugal separators [1].
+Vibration is one of the most significant issues in analyzing cylindrical shell structures [2].
+As experimental tests of actual structures are costly and time consuming, a dynamic similarity scaled-down model is used to predict prototype behavior.
+However, because of the unavailability of materials or of specified dimensions of members, using two or more length scales becomes necessary, resulting in geometric distortion.

 Sample Edit 4

-As it is often the case when it comes to new technologies, legislation lags behind innovation: either the law remains silent on the new technology, therefore not directly opposing it, or it directly poses a hindrance to the implementation of the innovation by prohibiting it implicitly or explicitly.
-The first scenario could cause an unregulated market-introduction of the technology offering an opportunity for unbalanced risk-distribution and opens a door to industry for self-regulation.
-The implication of the second scenario would be that the law would create a direct end to the further development and implementation of the technology.
+As is often the case when it comes to new technologies, legislation lags behind innovation.
+Either the law remains silent on the new technology, therefore not directly opposing it, or the law directly hinders the implementation of the innovation by prohibiting it implicitly or explicitly.
+The first scenario could result in the unregulated market introduction of the new technology, facilitating unbalanced risk distribution and opening the door to the self-regulation of the industry.
+The second scenario could imply that the law would create a direct end to the further development and implementation of the innovation.